PlummersSoftwareLLC/Primes/PrimeFortran/solution_1/README.md

 of integers.
 Therefore 64-bit integers are used as store for the bitfield.

-It is an unfaithful implementation as the sieve is not encapsulated within an object.However, Fortran 2003 (or later) in principle allows for a object oriented approach to the problem (I may implement it later).
+It is an unfaithful implementation as the sieve is not encapsulated within an object.
+However, Fortran 2003 (or later) in principle allows for a object oriented approach to the problem (I may implement it later).

-##Run instructions
+## Run instructions
 The source code should be able to be compiled with every compiler conforming to the Fortran 2003 standard.
 One example is gfortran, which is part of the GCC Compiler Collection